 - Missionary – French is a widely-used language in many mission fields, including Haiti and Africa

 By adding an appreciation for French culture as well as the knowledge of this world language, you can take your career to the next level.
+Let’s talk about our test-optional college admissions process, scholarship opportunities and more!
 Fill out the form on this page and add a minor degree in French to your resume.
 Request more info today!